fwehrm/fMREye/README.md

 </p>

 ## Acknowledgments
-Special thanks to Luise for saving me from what was rapidly turning into psychological crisis - I'm forever in your debt.
+Special thanks to Luise for saving me from what was rapidly turning into a psychological crisis - I'm forever in your debt.
 Also, a big thank you to everyone at the Wagner Lab for supporting me throughout my thesis.
 Finally, I'd like to thank the University of Vienna for funding the project!